Freedom of religion in Sri Lanka

 Freedom of religion in Sri Lanka is a protected right under Chapter II, Article 9 of the constitution of Sri Lanka.
 This applies to all religions, though Buddhism is given the foremost place under the 1978 Republican Constitution.
-Sri Lanka is regarded by its Supreme Court as being a secular state.
+Sri Lanka is regarded by its Supreme Court as being a Buddhist state.

 Limitations on proselytism were outlined by the Supreme Court of Sri Lanka in 2018, with the ruling against a Catholic organisation stating that the provision of economic and financial support to vulnerable individuals while promulgating a faith was an infringement upon those individuals' right to freedom of religion.

+In 2023, the country was scored 2 out of 4 for religious freedom.

+Population

+As of the 2012 census, 70.2% of Sri Lankans were Buddhists, 12.6% were Hindus, 9.7% were Muslims (mainly Sunni), 7.4% were Christians (mostly Catholics).
+Estimates in 2020 showed a small variation.